aleksati/dataset-sonification-with-web-audio/README.md

 ## Learning outcomes

-- Learn easy-to-use Javascript libraries for dynamic visualization and sonification.
+- Learn easy-to-use JavaScript libraries for dynamic visualization and sonification.
 - Learn to creatively map pre-recorded or real-time data and to sound and visuals.
 - Learn to integrate data visualization and sonification in a web page.

 ## Requirements

 - Familiarity with any text-based programming language (e.g., if/else statements, loops, arrays, functions, etc.).
 In the workshop, we will write Javascript code.
-The workshop is for people interested in data sonification and/or creating computing, wheter it be PhDs, postdocs, other technical personnel and/or students.
+The workshop is for people interested in data sonification and/or creating computing, whether it be PhDs, postdocs, other technical personnel and/or students.

 - Laptop with a [chromium browser](<https://en.wikipedia.org/wiki/Chromium_(web_browser)>) (e.g Chrome, Firefox, Brave etc.) and programming-oriented text-editor (e.g [Visual Studio Code](https://code.visualstudio.com/download)).